manastahir/Saliency-detection-using-knowledge-distillation/README.md

 <h5>Student Model</h5>
 </p>
 The student model simply consists of Resnet18 backbone, the output from the last residual block is passed to a series of UpScale2D and Convolution2D layers.
-For comparison of simple training with teacher-student training two variants were implemnted. <br/><br/>
+This smaller model has approximately <b>12 million parameters</b> (about half the size of the teacher model).
+For comparison of simple training with teacher-student training two variants of this model were implemnted. <br/><br/>

 <b>Model A</b>: simple model with unbranched decoder and produces just one output: a saliency map. <br/>
 <b>Model B</b>: student model with last layer of the decoder branched to produce 2 outputs: a saliency map and a feature map for correspondance with teacher output.<br/>
 </p>